Akhil-18/Prediction-of-Adult-Income-based-on-Census-Data/README.md

 Recall : 0.3038277511961722

 ## Conclusion [Work in Progress]
 Finally from the dataset we predict whether a person makes over $50K a year or not.
+Find Patters in the dataset
+K-Fold cross validation